TN423/Aloe/README.md

 ## Ratings and Reviews
 This is the ratings and reviews component of an e-commerce storefront.
 Customers can view prior reviews and also post their own.
-Built with React, Node.js, CSS, and Express.

 ![](gifs_and_images/Reviews.png)